Some Information and Clarification on BC MTB Leadership Awards. (MBLA)

 But to be trained, consolidate that learning and ultimately be challenged at assessment by professionally and experientially qualified tutors is a learning experience that is as rewarding as it is essential to retaining knowledge and applying it to real world scenarios.

-Perhaps dramatic, but think about this on the day of the 50th anniversary of the Moon Landing:
+Perhaps dramatic, but think about this in the year of the 50th anniversary of the first Moon landing:

 “We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard”